trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/copilots-and-delegates/Approving-Reports.md

 You can click the red Unapprove button at the top of the report to undo approving a report.
 Keep in mind that you'll only see the Unapprove button if you're a report approver on an admin that has taken control of the report.​

-## Marking a Report as Reimbursed Outside of Ieatta
+## Marking a Report as Reimbursed Outside of Expensify
-If you are reimbursing reports via paper check, through payroll or any other method that takes place outside of Ieatta, you'll want to keep track of which reports have been taken care of by marking reports as reimbursed.
+If you are reimbursing reports via paper check, through payroll or any other method that takes place outside of Expensify, you'll want to keep track of which reports have been taken care of by marking reports as reimbursed.

-1. Log into your Ieatta account using your preferred web browser, (ie: Chrome or Safari)
+1. Log into your Expensify account using your preferred web browser, (ie: Chrome or Safari)
 2. Head to your Reports page and locate the report
 3. Click the report name to open it
 4. Click on Reimburse